mantidproject/mantid/Code/Mantid/docs/source/concepts/MDNorm.rst

    To correctly account for the statistical significance of the measurement always carry around separately the raw data and the normalization.

-Detector trajectories in reciprocal space for syngle crystal experiments
+Detector trajectories in reciprocal space for single crystal experiments
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 For direct geometry inelastic scattering, for any given experiment, all the incident